-There are five human senses – very possibly six – and therefore there are five or six means by which a character can interpret a situation.
+There are five human senses – very possibly six – and therefore there are five senses through which a creative perspective can be established, or by means of which a character can interpret a situation.

-Working through each of the six senses is an effective way of developing ideas for a creative text.
+Working through each of the six senses is an effective way of developing new ideas for a creative work.

-The core idea/theme – and the creative development of that idea/theme – are explored through the means of six creative texts, each covering a character’s interpretation through one of the six senses.
+The core idea/theme – and the creative development of that idea/theme – are explored through the means of six creative texts.

-Each sense is thus used to provide a different ‘point of departure’ from which creative themes and ideas can be taken forward.
+Each sense is thus used to provide a different point-of-departure from which new creative ideas and themes can be taken forward.

-In the following example a number of short texts (‘Points-of-Departure’) have been created through using each of the senses in the order shown above.
+In the following example of Making Senses a number of short texts (points-of-departure) have been created through using each of the senses in order.

 You can smell your status in the Town.
 Each row of buildings has its own particular odour.
 From the butchers shambles to the sellers of raw hide to the livestock market to the fish market, past the glovers, the collar markers, rope markers and the pewterers.
 You could find your way back to your home by smell alone.